Cao-Zeyu/ip/docs/README.md

 1. Ensure you have Java 11 or above installed in your computer.
 1. Download the latest CS2113_IP.jar from [here](https://github.com/Cao-Zeyu/ip/releases/tag/A-Release).
-1. Copy the file to the folder you want to use as the howe folder for your Duke.
+1. Copy the file to the folder you want to use as the home folder for your Duke.
-1. Double-click the file to start the app.
+1. Double-click the file and open a command window in the home folder to run the jar file.

 ## Features
 #### Providing help information: `help`